 - What is your income level? (high-income earners, for example, don’t qualify for a Roth IRA)

-What you’re looking for is a brokerage, which is what connects a buyer (you) and sellers (the New York Stock Exchange).
-The brokerage that you choose depends on the investment product that you are looking for.
+What you’re looking for is a brokerage firm, which is a company that connects a buyer (you) and sellers (the New York Stock Exchange).
+The brokerage firm that you choose depends on the investment product that you are looking for.

-Be sure to check out discount brokerages like Fidelity, Charles Schwab, and Vanguard, which are some of the top brokerages out there.
-You can also use newer investing apps like Public!
+Be sure to check out discount brokerages like Fidelity, Charles Schwab, and Vanguard, which are some of the most well known brokerages firms (there are many!)
+You can also use newer investing apps like, M1 Finance, Public or Ellevest.

 Contributing money into your accounts is not investing!
 It is part one of investing, but if that is all you do, you will be disappointed in a few years as you check back in with your account.
 Until you invest your money buy buying securities , your money is held in a settlement fund, which is usually a money market account that’s earning less than 1% interest.
 These are the 3 steps to make sure you complete to ensure you’re investing and growing your wealth:

 - Open an investing account